conan-io/docs/examples/tools/autotools/autotools_toolchain/build_project_autotools_toolchain.rst

 We'll use `Autotools <https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html>`_ as build system and `pkg-config <https://www.freedesktop.org/wiki/Software/pkg-config/>`_ as a helper tool in this case, so you should get them installed on Linux and Mac before going forward with this example.

-Please, first, clone the sources to recreate this project, you can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub:
+Please, first clone the sources to recreate this project.
+You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub:

 .. code-block:: shell